simplevisa/api-docs/source/index.html.md

 To get started using the SimpleVisa API:

-- Sign up for a developer account.
+- Sign up for a [developer account](http://simplevisa.com/developers).
-- Locate your customer ID and test API key in the developer dashboard.
+- Locate your `customer ID` and `test API key` in the developer dashboard.
-- Check out a few tutorials on how to use the API: [cURL](http://), [Postman](http://).

 ## What can the API do?